blackburn32/the-glucose-games/content/nightscout.md

 ## Providing your Nightscout information

-Once you have your Nightscout Base URL and Access Token, you can provide them to the games by navigating to the [connections](/connect) page and entering them in the appropriate fields.
+Once you have your Nightscout Base URL and Access Token, you can provide them to the games by navigating to the [settings page](/account) page and entering them in the appropriate fields.

 Once you have saved your Nightscout information, you should see a notice about the connection status.
 If you see "Connected" you're ready to play!